rniem379349/pollingapp/README.md

 ## Future Work
 Future updates are to follow.
 Currently in development:
-- Visual form for easy creation of new polls,
+- User profile picture upload and cropping,
-- User profile picture upload and cropping.
+- Further styling and animations.